igrishaev/remus/README.md

 ID, channel ID and statistics: views count, the number of times the video was starred and its average rating.

-When you parse geo-related feeds, probably you'll face coordinates, lat/lot pairs or whatever else.
+Or if you parse geo-related feeds, probably you'll face lat/lot coordinates, location names, etc.

 Other RSS parsers either drop this data or require you to write a custom extension.
-But `Remus` squashes all the non-standard tags into an parsed XML data.
-Then, it puts that data into an `:extra` field for each entry and on the top-level of a feed.
+But `Remus` squashes all the non-standard tags into a parsed XML data.
+It puts that data into an `:extra` field for each entry and on the top level of a feed.

 This is how you can touch the extra data: